What is an Overuse Injury?

 - Pain or discomfort all the time.

-Injury identification and treatment in stage 1, allows continuing activity as long as the injury does not worsen.
+In stage one, injury identification and treatment allow continuing activity as long as the injury does not worsen.

 A stage 2, the activity may continue at a modified pain-free level while being treated.
 Treatment must continue until completely healed.